adamreidsmith/ENGO651-project0/README.md

 ## File descriptions

-The files [index.html](./index.html), `sport.html`, `photos.html`, and `contact.html` contain the HTML code for the home, sport, photo gallery, and contact pages respectively.
-All CSS styling is included in the `style.scss` file.
-The `media`
+The files [index.html](./index.html), [sport.html](./sport.html), [photos.html](./photos.html), and [contact.html](./contact.html) contain the HTML code for the home, sport, photo gallery, and contact pages respectively.
+CSS styling for all the pages is included in the [style.scss](./style.scss) file.
+The [media](./media) directory contains all images and icons that are displayed on the webpage.

+## Project requirements

+This project satisfies all requirements:
+    - The website contains 4 pages, and each page is accessable from each other page via the navigation bar in the top left.